raspberrypilearning/editor-hello-world/en/step_14.md

 --- /code ---

 **Test:** Click the **Run** button.
+Ensure you press the <kbd> Enter </kbd> key after inputting how many sides.
 This is what you should see when you run your code.

 <div class="c-project-output">